trufflemedia/pir-to-pet-tutor/README.md

 The code (arduino sketch) is used to allow the Bean+ to use the Seeed PIR, or passive infra red, motion detector to detect motion and request the Pet Tutor Blu iOS app (Version: 1.3 [https://itunes.apple.com/us/app/pettutor-blu/id934260904](https://itunes.apple.com/us/app/pettutor-blu/id934260904) ) to trigger the Pet Tutor Blu feeder to dispense kibbles.

+#### Use cases for a PIR, Bean+, and Pet Tutor Pro with Bluetooth
+How can the ability to detect a person or motion be of help in training pets?
+Below are some use cases.
+* Delivery person arriving and the dog always barks: The PIR could be placed to notice the delivery person and dispense a kibble as part of training to be quiet.
+* A dog training setting, kennel, or shelter where there are many dogs in crates and a trainer or support person is walking down the aisle: The PIR could be set to trigger the feeder in advance of the person reaching a crate.